 - would love to have a professional “at your service” for all your photography questions

 - know that you learn better in class than alone

 I know, that was a lot.

-Do you want a handy sheet with 10 Tips to Take Better Pictures Instantly?
-Subscribe to download your printable and much more in the free resource library.
+Do you want a handy sheet with 10 Tips to Take Better Pictures Instantly for your camera bag as well as the Photo Editing Cheat Sheet?
+Subscribe to the newsletter and download your printables and much more in the free resource library.